Antitrust Division and Fellow Members of the Multilateral Pharmaceutical Merger Task Force Seek Public Input

-Category: Rights/Justice Hits: 3The U.S. Department of Justice’s Antitrust Division is pleased to be a part of the Multilateral Pharmaceutical Merger Task Force (Task Force), along with its counterpart competition enforcement agencies — the Federal Trade Commission (FTC), the Canadian Competition Bureau, the European Commission Directorate General for Competition, the United Kingdom’s Competition and Markets Authority, and Offices of State Attorneys General.
+Category: Rights/Justice Hits: 6The U.S. Department of Justice’s Antitrust Division is pleased to be a part of the Multilateral Pharmaceutical Merger Task Force (Task Force), along with its counterpart competition enforcement agencies — the Federal Trade Commission (FTC), the Canadian Competition Bureau, the European Commission Directorate General for Competition, the United Kingdom’s Competition and Markets Authority, and Offices of State Attorneys General.

 Read more https://www.justice.gov/opa/pr/antitrust-division-and-fellow-members-multilateral-pharmaceutical-merger-task-force-seek